Reclaiming Abandoned Mine Lands

 The intent of the AMLER Program is to explore and implement strategies to return legacy coal sites to productive uses.

-- The following states will each receive $25 million: Ohio, Pennsylvania, West Virginia
+- For FY 2022, the following states will each receive $26.63 million: Kentucky, Pennsylvania, West Virginia

-- The following Tribes will each receive $3.3 million: Navajo Nation, Hopi Tribe, Crow Tribe
+- For FY 2022, the following Tribes will each receive $3.551 million: Navajo Nation, Hopi Tribe, Crow Tribe

 These funds will be used to accelerate the remediation of AML sites while offering opportunities for economic revitalization and community development.

-To learn more about funding for FY2021 AMLER projects, visit the Guidance for Project Eligibility Under the Abandoned Mine Land Economic Revitalization Program for FY 2021.
+To learn more about funding for FY 2022 AMLER projects, visit the Guidance for Project Eligibility Under the Abandoned Mine Land Economic Revitalization Program for FY 2022.
 This guidance document also includes information on real property and reporting requirements for all AMLER projects.

 Reclamation in Action